Chiropractic care for back pain

 Who Should Not Be Treated with Chiropractic?

-People should not have chiropractic treatment in the parts of their bodies that are affected by any of these conditions:
+People should not have chiropractic treatment in the parts of their bodies that are affected by:

 - Bone fractures or bone tumors